Mental Health Counseling

 - Call a Clinical Counselor, 607.844.6577, to schedule an initial 30-minute phone consultation.
 Please leave a voicemail with your name and number and we will return your call within one business day.

-- Visit the Health and Wellness Center, Room 118A.
+- Visit the Counseling Center, Room 122.
 If a clinical counselor is available, you may be seen for a consultation right away.
 If not, you can schedule a 30-minute phone consultation with front desk staff to see a clinical counselor.

 Picked a phone consult?
 Here's what you can expect: